 Example #2: Interview: headline of the story

-Example #3: Feature: context & story
+Examples #3: Feature: context & story

 These examples provide media professionals with an idea of what to expect right away.
-They are also designed to generate curiosity with the reader.
+They are also designed to generate curiosity in the reader.
 Many of these subject lines are posed as a question, with the email as the answer/solution.
 Since questions generate curiosity, this type of subject line works well for most brands.
 Instead of using a sentence in the subject line, ask a question that people may be interested in.
 In this situation, media outlets and target markets will click the email to learn more about the question posed in the subject line.
 A company’s open rate will rise, and media interest will peak due to the curiosity generated.

 2) Subject lines that appeal to FOMO and are timely